 Secondary protection measures back up the primary measures.
 They include protection walls, enclosures, retention systems and fire fighting measures designed to restrict the impact of an incident to a manageable level.

-We are working on increasing the availability of our plants and determining the optimum point in time for maintenance measures and revamping/refurbishment.
+We are constantly working to increase the availability of our plants and determine the right point in time for maintenance measures and revamping/refurbishment.
 The aim is to further reduce unscheduled shutdowns.
-To achieve this, we launched a digitalization project in 2017, which was implemented at a number of plants in Ludwigshafen in 2018.
-In 2019, we plan to expand this to further plants in Ludwigshafen and at our sites in Schwarzheide, Germany, and Antwerp, Belgium.
+To achieve this, we launched a digitalization project in 2017, which was first implemented in 2018 at a number of plants in Ludwigshafen, Germany, and then expanded in 2019 to further plants in Ludwigshafen a well as in Schwarzheide, Germany, and Antwerp, Belgium.
 We want to roll the project out worldwide in 2020.